 How it’s done: This test uses a nasal swab to collect a sample.
-The sample is then sent to a private lab for further testing.
-Results are typically back in 2-10 days.
+The sample is then processed in our lab and results are given in approximately one hour.

 Insurance: PCR testing is covered by most commercial insurances, especially if the person is actively experiencing symptoms.